thutbbs21-arch/MIS-311/README.md

 ### 2.2.1.
 Fill Average Score

-For the variable average_score, some missing values were found due to incomplete data entry.
-To maintain data consistency, the missing values were recalculated using Excel by dividing the total score by 3 (since each student’s total score represents the sum of three subjects: math, reading, and writing).
+For the variable ***average_score***, some missing values were found due to incomplete data entry.
+To maintain data consistency, the missing values were recalculated using Excel by dividing the total score by 3 (since each student’s total score represents the sum of three subjects: ***math, reading, and writing***).

 The formula used was: <img width="300" height="150" alt="image" src="https://github.com/user-attachments/assets/d4fc0210-018a-4367-9fdc-d28e8df3d7d3" />